USE OF BIDDING BOXES

 CHOOSING A CALL USING BIDDING BOXES

 A player is obligated to choose a call before touching any card in the box.
 Deliberation while touching the bidding box cards may subject the offending side to the adjustment provisions of Law 16.

 THE STOP CARD

-penalty.
+NOTE: If a player accidently uses the stop card, there is no penalty.
 It is each player’s responsibility to maintain appropriate tempo at all times.

 Except when screens are in use, a player must say "Alert" out loud when tapping the alert strip of the bidding box.